-But, the idea of using raw whole eggs to strip a hair perm is faulty, and I will tell you how.
-Unlike an alkaline or acid perm solution, an egg doesn’t have a reducing agent to break disulfide bonds in your hair strands.
+Using raw whole eggs to strip a hair perm is ineffective, and I will explain why.
+An egg has no reducing agent in it to restructure the disulfide bonds in your hair strands and turn them straight again.

-However, there are other few other products you can employ to relax or strip a perm from your mane.
+You can employ other options to relax or strip a perm from your mane.
 I have discussed a few below! (like using baking soda to remove hair perm)

 As a chemist, I will explain why online guides about striping a perm with an egg are misleading.
-Plus, I have experimented with a few alternatives that can remove perm from your hair.
+Plus, I have experimented with a few alternatives that can help you remove perm from your hair gradually.
 So, let’s dive in!

 Why Does An Egg Will Not Strip Hair Perm?